The Last Day (Brooklyn Nine-Nine)

-"The Last Day" is the two-part series finale of the American television police sitcom series Brooklyn Nine-Nine and the ninth and tenth episodes of its eighth season.
+"The Last Day" is the two-part series finale of the American police sitcom television series Brooklyn Nine-Nine.
+It is the ninth and tenth episode of the eighth season and the 152nd and 153rd episode overall.
 The first part was written by Luke Del Tredici and Audrey Goodman and directed by Linda Mendoza, while the second part was written by series co-creator Dan Goor and directed by Claire Scanlon.
 The episodes aired on September 16, 2021 on NBC.

 The show revolves around the fictitious 99th precinct of the New York Police Department in Brooklyn and the officers and detectives that work in the precinct.
 In the finale, the precinct braces for a last "heist" before Holt and Amy leave the precinct.
 Jake also plans to reveal his plan: he is going to leave the precinct and wants to prepare for the "perfect goodbye".

 According to Nielsen Media Research, the episode was seen by an estimated 1.88 million household viewers and gained a 0.4 ratings share among adults aged 18–49.
-The finale received positive reviews from critics and audiences as they deemed the episode to be a satisfying conclusion to the series.
+The series finale received positive reviews from critics and audiences, with many praising the callbacks and character development and deeming the episode to be a satisfying conclusion to the series.

 Plot

-Pt.
-1
+Part 1

 Jake (Andy Samberg) organizes a last "heist" before Holt (Andre Braugher) and Amy (Melissa Fumero) leave the precinct for their new roles as deputy commissioner and chief of the reform program.
 They decide to forget all previous heist winners and only the new winner will count and be crowned as "The Grand Champion of the Nine-Nine".
-Terry (Terry Crews) states he won't participate, as he has an interview for the precinct's Captain position.
+Terry (Terry Crews) says he will not participate, as he has an interview for the precinct's Captain position.

-While randomly selecting the teams, Jake rigs the results so that Holt is partnered with Hitchcock (Dirk Blocker) and Scully (Joel McKinnon Miller), Rosa (Stephanie Beatriz) is partnered with Amy, and Jake is partnered with Charles (Joe Lo Truglio).
-But this is part of a scheme orchestrated by Jake, who is actually collaborating with Amy and uses Boyle as a decoy.
+Jake orchestrates the team selection so that Holt is partnered with Hitchcock (Dirk Blocker) and Scully (Joel McKinnon Miller), Rosa (Stephanie Beatriz) is partnered with Amy, and Jake is partnered with Charles (Joe Lo Truglio).
 The target of the heist is a replica of Holt's Medal of Valor, which will be stored in a pneumatic tube.
-Jake reveals to Amy that the intent of the heist is for him to announce he will quit his job to become a stay-at-home dad, believing it's their best option to raise Mac so Amy can focus on her new job and his son doesn't have to grow up without a father as he did.
-Amy is shocked by Jake's choice but ultimately supports his decision.
+Jake reveals to Amy that the intent of the heist is for him to announce he will quit his job to become a stay-at-home father, so that Amy can focus on her new job.